 It is through these initiatives and stakeholder networks (about 1,200 regional and nationwide practitioners), the Program generates cross-sectoral linkages – Government, Industry and Research; promoting communities of practice, which foster the transfer of information, tools and resources; and providing the means to learn with and from each other during our transition to a Water Sensitive City.

-A council needs analysis targeting 11 councils in 2011/12 and delivered by the Program has looked at the knowledge and professional development needed to encourage WSUD, and the inter and intra-organisational strengthening activites required to foster this.
+A council needs analysis targeting 11 councils in 2011/12 and delivered by the Program has looked at the knowledge and professional development needed to encourage WSUD, and the inter and intra-organisational strengthening activities required to foster this.
 This baseline information on the status of the Metropolitan Councils has then been used to direct the WSUD Programme.
 This ‘needs analysis’ will inform the development and delivery of the following modules, which have been selected because of their tested adaptability to regionally identified knowledge gaps and capacity deficits:

-- Monthly bi-monthly newsletter;
+- Bi-monthly newsletter;

 - Capacity Building Workshops;

 - Partnership in the CRC for Water Sensitive Cities– a 9 year national research program;